 These topics are often ones we hear about but don’t delve deep into.
 If you want to read some similar interesting music industry guides, our Music Royalties Guide, How To Start Your Own Music Distribution Company guide and our review on the Best Music Distribution Services 2021 are all great sources of useful information.
 Enjoy!

 Get free music distribution and find opportunities to get your music in film, TV, and more through sync licensing.
-Finally, you can amplify your music to those that need to hear it music promotion and professional sharing tool.
+Finally, you can amplify your music to those that need to hear it with music marketing, music promotion and our professional sharing tool.
 Try all of this out for yourself by joining Мusic Gateway.
 Get your free trial, no strings attached.